Skip to main content

 observability.api.debug.enableEnable or disable debug mode for observability API.boolfalse

-observability.api.debug.userDebug username for observability API.string"admin"
+observability.api.debug.userDebug username for observability API.string""

 observability.api.debug.passwordDebug password for observability API.string""